Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Problem Formulation

 \subsection{Sentiment Prediction}

 Finally, our model takes into account how sentiment flows from one shot to the next.
-We predict sentiment scores per shot with the same joint architecture (Section~\ref{sec:kd}) and training regime we use for TP identification.
-The video-based network is trained on shots with sentiment labels (i.e.,~positive, negative, neutral), while the screenplay-based network is trained on scenes with sentiment labels (Section~\ref{sec:experimental-setup} explains how the labels are obtained).
+We predict sentiment scores per shot with the same joint architecture and training regime we use for TP identification (Sections~\ref{sec:tp_identification}--\ref{sec:kd}).
+The only difference for sentiment prediction is in the downstream objective (losses~$\mathcal{S}$ and~$\mathcal{V}$ in Equation~\ref{eq:loss}).
+The main network is trained on shots with sentiment labels (i.e.,~positive, negative, neutral; cross-entropy loss), while the auxiliary network is trained on scenes with sentiment labels (Section~\ref{sec:experimental-setup} explains how the labels are obtained).
 After training, we predict a probability distribution over sentiment labels per shot to capture sentiment flow and discriminate between high- and low-intensity shots (see Appendix for details).